 Robert Payo, Teacher Professional Development Coordinator, Denver Museum of Nature & Science

-Do you ever wonder how your mind works?
-Understanding how children and adults learn can help you create exciting, engaging inquiry programs for your audience.
-Come learn about teaching strategies and educational tools that are based research about how the brain works.
-Robert will share with us how to use these tools in planning your next student program or professional development session for educators.
-Starting with a brief overview of brain function, we’ll explore topics that include working memory and retention, the importance of movement, and then explore other strategies that help to support learning.
-Reflecting on our own practice and personal experiences we will explore good teaching practices through the lens of brain and cognitive research.
-Come join the fun of discovering more about how our brains work and function and be inspired by how you can apply this in your teaching and programming development.
+Understanding how children and adults learn can help educators create exciting, engaging inquiry programs for their audience.
+During this special full-day seminar, participants learned about teaching strategies and educational tools that are based research about how the brain works.
+Robert and Tim shared how to use these tools in planning student programs or professional development session for educators.
+Starting with a brief overview of brain function, educators explored topics that included working memory and retention, the importance of movement, and then explored other strategies that help to support learning.
+Reflecting on their own practice and personal experiences, educators identified best teaching practices through the lens of brain and cognitive research.
+Through this seminar, participants discovered more about how their brains work and function, and how they can apply this information in their teaching and programming development.